kenny-skaggs/django-marketplace/README.md

 In a terminal at the project's root directory enter
 > pipenv shell

+to enter the virtual environment.
+Ensure the database is up to date with the latest schema by running
+> python manage.py migrate

-to enter the virtual environment and then run the Django server with
+then run the Django server with
 > python manage.py runserver

 ### Interacting with the site